Synopsis

 CPP Investments

-Director, Climate Strategy and Delivery, Green Financial Systems
+Director, Green Financial Systems

 European Bank for Reconstruction and Development (EBRD)